What is Product-Led Growth? Definition, Strategy & Metrics

 • Goal: MLG aims to move prospects into the sales funnel and convert them into qualified leads, while PLG focuses on long-term retention.

-Product-led vs customer-led
+Product-led growth vs customer-led growth

 Comparisons between product-led and customer-led strategies